nevermined-io/nvm-docs/docs/getting-started/advanced-utility/access-functionalities.md

 [Read more](https://medium.com/nevermined-io/bringing-online-subscriptions-into-web3-with-nfts-5fc2e9570122?source=---------5) <br />
 <br />

-**Access Utility 3 - Credit token NFT** <br />
+**Access Utility 3 - Credit Token** <br />
 _What is it?_ <br />
-An extension of the ERC-721 standard that allows you to add credits attached to an NFT via conditions appended to a token (amount of credits, expiration date,...).
+An extension of the ERC-721 standard that allows you to append credit-related conditions to a token (amount of credits, expiration date,...).

 _Why is it important?_ <br />
 This adds Web3 utility to any system where you can earn/spend credits. <br />